erenard/presentation/jstoolchain/slides.md

   }
 ```

-Loaders are:
-- npm packages,
+Loaders are npm packages, installed as dependencies.
-- available, virtualy any file format as a loader

 ---